-JOINT POWERS AGREEMENT ESTABLISHING A WATERSHED MANAGEMENT ORGANIZATION FOR THE LOWER MISSISSIPPI RIVER WATERSHED
+JOINT POWERS AGREEMENT ESTABLISHING THE LOWER MISSISSIPPI RIVER WATERSHED MANAGEMENT ORGANIZATION

 THE PARTIES TO THIS AGREEMENT ("Agreement") are Members of the Lower Mississippi River Watershed Management Organization and have land that drain surface water into the Mississippi River.
-This Agreement amends and restates the original Joint Powers Agreement between the Members which became effective in 1985 and includes all prior Amendments to the 1985 Joint Powers Agreement.
+This Agreement combines and replaces the following documents in their entirety: (i) the original Joint Powers Agreement that established a Watershed Management Organization for the Lower Mississippi River which became effective in 1985; (ii) the Revised and Restated Joint Powers Agreement executed by Member Cities in 2003; (iii) the Amendment to the Revised and Restated Joint Powers Agreement which was executed in 2011; (iv) the Second Amendment to the Revised and Restated Joint Powers Agreement which was executed in 2013; and (iv) the Third Amendment to the Revised and Restated Joint Powers Agreement that was executed in 2014.
 This Agreement is made pursuant to the authority conferred upon the parties by Minn.
 Stat. §§ 471.59 and 103B.201 - 103B.252.

 SECTION 1.
 NAME AND LEGAL BOUNDARY.
 The parties hereby establish the Lower Mississippi River Watershed Management Organization, hereinafter referred to as the "WMO."
-The "Legal Boundary Map of the Lower Mississippi River Watershed Management Organization" is attached hereto as Exhibit A.
+The "Revised Legal Boundary Map of the Lower Mississippi River Watershed Management Organization" is attached hereto as Exhibit "A".